-The TWS main functionalities were already developed in the MEDINA project: evidence and assessment results storage in the Blockchain, graphical visualization by external users and automatic verification against the current values available in the assessment component.
+The TWS' main functionalities were already developed in the MEDINA project: evidence and assessment results storage in the Blockchain, graphical visualization by external users, and automatic verification against the current values available in the Assessment component.
 However, the TWS was just a prototype in MEDINA that needs to be enhanced in EMERALD in three main aspects:

-- Deploying the TWS functionality on a real general purpose Blockchain network to allow fair and transparent functionality (in MEDINA, it was deployed in a dummy Blockchain network for validation purposes). - Analysing the existing implementation for improvements or updates to improve system performance, as the use of Blockchain often degrades performance. - Enabling automatic verification of evidence or assessment results in EMERALD (in MEDINA, verification was always performed on demand).
+- Deploying the TWS functionality on a real general purpose Blockchain network to allow fair and transparent functionality (in MEDINA, it was deployed in a dummy Blockchain network for validation purposes).
+Alastria Blockchain has been considered. - Analysing the existing implementation for improvements or updates to improve system performance, as the use of Blockchain often degrades performance.
+Both Smart Contracts as well as the Blockchain client have been internally updated for enhanced modularity, performance, and security. - Enabling automatic verification of evidence or assessment results in EMERALD (in MEDINA, verification was always performed on demand).